aptible/support/source/quickstart/node/express.md

 By default, `aptible db:create $DB_HANDLE` will provision a 10GB PostgreSQL database.

-For a Mongodb database, we will specify the `--type` option:
+For a MongoDB database, we will specify the `--type` option:

     aptible db:create $DB_HANDLE --type mongodb